-Does Your Everyday Diet Contain These 5 Essential Micronutrient
+Does Your Daily Diet Contain These 5 Essential Micronutrients?

 Folate is one of the eight types of B vitamins, and it helps with the formation of red blood cells.
 It is water-soluble, and also called vitamin B9.
 The best way to get your B9 is through fruits and vegetables.
 Legumes like lentils and beans, spinach and asparagus are all great, folate-rich options.